 Graduation rates are calculated based on the cohort of students that was scheduled to graduate that graduated.
-Placement rates are calculated based on the cohort of students that was eligible for placement that were placed; students that did not provide/disclose to the college with placement information were not counted as placed.
+Placement rates are calculated based on the cohort of students that were eligible to count towards placement that were placed; students that did not provide/disclose to the college with placement information were not counted as placed.
 Licensure rate was calculated based on the cohort of students that took all parts of the required state exams that passed.
 Specific definitions and guidelines of the calculations can be attained by contacting the accrediting agency.

-Cumulative of all related programs offered at Bellingham, Mount Vernon, Everett, Renton and Yakima Campus are Graduation Rate (90%), Placement Rate (65%), and Licensure Rate (89%), rounded to the nearest percentage point.
-Cumulative of all related programs offered at Bellingham are Graduation Rate (0%), Placement Rate (0%), and Licensure Rate (0%), rounded to the nearest percentage point.
-The Bellingham campus was not established with enough longevity to contribute to the calculation.
-Cumulative of all related programs offered at Mount Vernon are Graduation Rate (92%), Placement Rate (84%), and Licensure Rate (99%), rounded to the nearest percentage point.
-Cumulative of all related programs offered at Everett are Graduation Rate (92%), Placement Rate (60%), and Licensure Rate (89%), rounded to the nearest percentage point.
-Cumulative of all related programs offered at Renton are Graduation Rate (89%), Placement Rate (64%), and Licensure Rate (88%), rounded to the nearest percentage point.
-Cumulative of all related programs offered at Yakima are Graduation Rate (82%), Placement Rate (50%), and Licensure Rate (57%), rounded to the nearest percentage point.
+Cumulative of all related programs offered at Bellingham, Mount Vernon, Everett, Renton and Yakima Campus are Graduation Rate (89%), Placement Rate (76%), and Licensure Rate (87%), rounded to the nearest percentage point.
+Cumulative of all related programs offered at Bellingham are Graduation Rate (98%), Placement Rate (80%), and Licensure Rate (95%), rounded to the nearest percentage point.
+Cumulative of all related programs offered at Mount Vernon are Graduation Rate (87%), Placement Rate (77%), and Licensure Rate (97%), rounded to the nearest percentage point.
+Cumulative of all related programs offered at Everett are Graduation Rate (88%), Placement Rate (74%), and Licensure Rate (87%), rounded to the nearest percentage point.
+Cumulative of all related programs offered at Renton are Graduation Rate (88%), Placement Rate (77%), and Licensure Rate (89%), rounded to the nearest percentage point.
+Cumulative of all related programs offered at Yakima are Graduation Rate (90%), Placement Rate (76%), and Licensure Rate (83%), rounded to the nearest percentage point.

-Cumulative of all related programs offered at the North Seattle - Shoreline for Graduation Rate (89%), Placement Rate (65%), and Licensure Rate (91%), rounded to the nearest percentage point.
+Cumulative of all related programs offered at the North Seattle - Shoreline for Graduation Rate (89%), Placement Rate (87%), and Licensure Rate (92%), rounded to the nearest percentage point.